nathankeyt/MultithreadedPythonCompiler/README.md

 # Usage

-You may compile a set of files using the command:
+You may compile a set of files using the command, which will result in an x86 equivalent of the program:

 ```bash
 $ python3 compiler.py <file1> <file2> <...>